 Still, I carried that camera everywhere, pointing it at tree branches, blades of grass, and bits of debris.
 I was looking for secrets, I think, or buried treasure, maybe, that would show me something outside my small hometown, if only for a moment or two.

 All that’s left of that Argus is my affection for it and my gratitude for the lifetime of image making it helped begin.
 These days, I carry a more sophisticated camera, and I work in a variety of photo-based print media, as well as with drawing and collage.
 But my subject matter hasn’t changed.
 I’m still truly interested in the overlooked, the ephemeral, and all that grows unmanaged in the physical world.

 Elise Nicol is a graduate of the Maryland Institute College of Art.
-She has exhibited at The Print Center (Philadelphia), Buddy Holly Fine Art Center (Lubbock, TX), Center for Maine Contemporary Art (Rockport), Springfield Art Museum (Springfield, MO), Janet Turner Print Museum at California State University (Chico), and Soho Photo (New York, NY), among other venues.
-Her work is in the collections of The Library of Congress, Boise Art Museum, Mesa Arts Center, Photomedia Center, Graphic Chemical and Ink Company, and more.
+She has exhibited at Cornell University and Ithaca College (both Ithaca, NY), Bucknell University (Lewisburg, PA), The Print Center (Philadelphia), Buddy Holly Fine Art Center (Lubbock, TX), Center for Maine Contemporary Art (Rockport), Springfield Art Museum (Springfield, MO), Janet Turner Print Museum at California State University (Chico), and Soho Photo (New York, NY), among many other venues.
+Her work is in the collections of The Museum of Modern Art Library, The Library of Congress, Boise Art Museum, Mesa Arts Center, Photomedia Center, Graphic Chemical and Ink Company, and more.
 She is the recipient of an Anderson Ranch Arts Center Scholarship and a Vermont Studio Center Artist Residency.